 Creating opportunities across Edinburgh and the Lothians.

-Offering a wide variety of vibrant vocational and academic courses, Edinburgh College provides flexible learning opportunities to suit all learning needs, with 900 courses ranging from Access and short courses to HNC, HND and degree level on a full and part-time basis.
+Offering a wide variety of vibrant vocational and academic courses, Edinburgh College provides flexible learning opportunities to suit all learning needs.

 Our people are the heartbeat of the organisation and we aim to develop a college that enables our students, our staff and our local communities to thrive.